 answering all of these questions, try to be as specific as you can.
 As you do

 this exercise, I suggest writing down or sketching whatever comes to you.
 Take

 some time to clarify your ideas, and then…

 Create your ideal artwork.

 You may not create exactly what you envision on your first try.
-(In fact, it may take you a lifetime.)
-Your drawing may morph and shape into something quite different from what you intended or imagined, as artwork does.
+Your drawing may morph and shape into something quite different from what you intended or imagined, as artworks often do.

 However, you will be at least a step closer to creating that artwork, and in the process you will learn about yourself and your views on the role and purpose of art.

 Exercise 5: Create a gallery of your favorite artwork

 images of your favorite artwork into a folder.
 Select works that entrance you, and

 that you return to look at time and time again when you need to be uplifted and